dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

-Validators can be categorized into two groups:
+Validators fall into two categories:

 - Native Validators
 - Custom Validators

 ## Native Validators

-Native validators come with the following:
+Native validators include:

-- A `def(any)` method to assign a default value for the current prop.
-The passed-in value will be validated against the type configuration to prevent invalid values.
+- A `def(any)` method to set a default value for the prop.
+The provided value will be validated against the type configuration to prevent invalid values.
 - An `isRequired` flag to set the `required: true` property.
-- A `validate(function)` method to set a custom validator function (not available in `integer` and `symbol`).
+- A `validate(function)` method to set a custom validator function (not available in `integer` and `symbol` validators).

 ```js
 import { number } from 'vue-types'